 Recommendations are that planting should be as close to the source of the problem as possible rather than the area being protected as this will inevitably be more effective.
 Evergreen plants with dense growth from the ground upwards will supply all year-round cover better than deciduous varieties, perhaps interspersed with some taller trees dependent upon the size of the problem.
-If planting to a budget Thuja plicata Atrovirens or Western Red Cedar may be an option as it has a very dense habit and very fast growth so smaller plants can be purchased initially.
-Leylandii is also a fast-growing plant but would need careful management to keep it pruned as a dense structure.
+If planting to a budget Thuja plicata Atrovirens or Western Red Cedar hedging plants may be an option as it has a very dense habit and very fast growth so smaller plants can be purchased initially.
+Green Leylandii hedging plants are also a fast-growing species but would need careful management to keep it pruned as a dense structure.

-English Yew, the most majestic of hedging plants does a superb job in reducing both noise and air pollution but has a much slower growing habit so if the problem needs containing urgently then larger plants would need to be purchased.
-Common Laurel, Portugal Laurel, Griselinia and the slower growing Holly all make good sound barriers even though not quite as tight knit growth as Thuja or Yew.
+English Yew, the most majestic of hedges that filter noise and pollution does a superb job but has a much slower growing habit so if the problem needs containing urgently then larger plants would need to be purchased.
+Common or Cherry Laurel, Portugal Laurel, Griselinia and the slower growing Holly hedging plants all make good sound barriers even though not quite as tight knit growth as Thuja or Yew.
 However the larger foliage of some of the varieties is said to provide better noise reduction than smaller leaves and pruning at the appropriate time of year is most important in order to retain the density.

-To extend the height of the barrier if it is not possible to do so with the hedge then perhaps the planting of deciduous trees interspersed along the hedge, such as Poplars, Alders or Aspen which are often used for screening, may be helpful probably more so in spring and summer when the larger leaves of these species are very effective.
-Should the budget be of no consequence then Instant Hedge Elements of some plant varieties may be purchased, these are grown as a hedge and trimmed whilst growing to provide an established hedge up to 2 metres in height when planted thus giving an instant barrier.
+To extend the height of the barrier if it is not possible to do so with the hedge then perhaps the planting of deciduous trees interspersed along hedges that filter noise and pollution, such as Poplars, Alders or Aspen which are often used for screening, may be helpful probably more so in spring and summer when the larger leaves of these species are very effective.
+Should the budget be of no consequence then Instant Hedging Plants of some plant varieties may be purchased, these are grown as a hedge and trimmed whilst growing to provide an established hedge up to 2 metres in height when planted thus giving an instant barrier.